Leukemia Treatment Options

 - Under the scalp: Children and some adult patients receive chemotherapy through a special catheter called an Ommaya reservoir.
 The doctor places the catheter under the scalp.
 The doctor injects the drugs into the catheter.
 This method avoids the pain of injections into the spinal fluid.

 Intrathecal chemotherapy is used because many drugs given by IV or taken by mouth can’t pass through the tightly packed blood vessel walls found in the brain and spinal cord.
 This network of blood vessels is known as the blood-brain barrier.

 Chemotherapy is usually given in cycles.
 Each cycle has a treatment period followed by a rest period.

 You may have your treatment in a clinic, at the doctor’s office, or at home.
 Some people may need to stay in the hospital for treatment.

 People with chronic myeloid leukemia and some with acute lymphoblastic leukemia may receive drugs called targeted therapy.
 Imatinib (Gleevec) tablets were the first targeted therapy approved for chronic myeloid leukemia.
 Other targeted therapy drugs are now used too.

-Some people with leukemia receive drugs called biological therapy.
+Some people with leukemia receive drugs called biological therapy or immunotherapy.
 Biological therapy for leukemia is a treatment that improves the body’s natural defenses against the disease.